 Just pluck off unblemished leaves, selecting slightly mature ones over the very tender leaves, as the mature leaves have a higher concentration of potent phytochemicals.
 The tender leaves are good to be used in salads.
 Here’s how you make tea, salve, and tincture using plantain leaves.

 How To Make Plantain Tea

 Drink 1-2 cups of this plantain tea every day to control diarrhea or for relief from the symptoms of cold and fever.
 Additionally, you can add honey for taste.
 It provides relief from stomach ulcers, IBS or other inflammatory diseases of the GI tract.
 Plantain tea can also be used as a general tonic or used topically to wash wounds, boils, and skin damaged by sunburn, rashes, and eczema.

 - Wash the plantain leaves thoroughly, place them in a bowl and close the lid.

 - Boil the water and pour over the leaves in the bowl.

 - Cover the lid and allow them to steep until the bowl is cold to touch.

-- Strain the tea and
+- Strain the tea and store in the refrigerator.

 How To Make Plantain Salve